chef/chef-web-docs/content/fips.md

 ### Configuration

-If you have FIPS compliance enabled at the kernel level then Chef Infra Client will default to running in FIPS mode.
-Otherwise you can add `fips true` to the `/etc/chef/client.rb` or `C:\\chef\\client.rb`.
+If you have FIPS compliance enabled at the kernel level, then Chef Infra Client will default to running in FIPS mode.
+Otherwise add `fips true` to the `/etc/chef/client.rb` or `C:\\chef\\client.rb`.

 **Bootstrap a node using FIPS**